JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 to turn `MyStruct` and `MyUnion` instances into native pointers.

 The `MyStruct` and `MyUnion` classes has the pointer to the native memory underneath.
-The memory will be released when `memScoped` function exits, which is equal to the end of its block.
-One should make sure, they do not need the pointer outside for the `memScoped` call.
-One uses `Arena()` or `nativeHeap` for pointers, that should be available longer, and for pointers that are cached inside C library.
+The memory will be released when `memScoped` function ends, which is equal to the end of its `block`.
+One should make sure, they do not need a pointer outside for the `memScoped` call.
+We may use `Arena()` or `nativeHeap` for pointers, that should be available longer, and also for pointers, that are cached inside C library

 ### Conversion between CValue<T> and CValuesRef<T>

 Of course, there are use cases, where we need to pass a struct as a value to one call, and than, to pass the same struct as a reference to the other call.
-It is possible in Kotlin native too.
-And `NativePlacement` is needed here too.
+It is possible in Kotlin/Native too.
+A `NativePlacement` will be needed here.

 Let's see now `CValue<T>` is turned to a pointer first:
 ```kotlin